usakocher/2021-flask-debug/README.md

 ## Explanation

-### This project meant to be a test and to hone your skills in debugging inside of a Flask/Python application.
+### This project meant to hone your skills in debugging inside of a Flask/Python application.
 This repository is riddled with errors, and you are expected to pinpoint and correct them without assistance from an instructor.
 The name of the game is to have a fully functional application when finished. <br /><br />Your instructor(s) will be available for hints before the weekend, but you should use them as a last resort (you have Gooogle, StackOverflow, and any other online references at your disposal here).

 ## Getting Starting
    - fork from this repository